My titanic inspired “swim dress”

 - Accessories (optional)

 Shopping: You may be surprised to find that you already have some or all of the items you need in your closet already.
 For the remainder of the pieces, I recommend going to your nearest thrift store or vintage clothing store.
 If you don’t have a thrift store nearby, you can probably go to a department store (Kohls, Target, Macy’s, JC Penny’s, Amazon, etc.) and find all the items in one place.
-Finally, a trip to a fabric and craft store may be needed for the sash and other decorations.
+Finally, a trip to a fabric and craft store may be needed for the sash.

-The Underdress
+Step 1: The Underdress

 Look for a long formal dress, maxi dress, or basic slip dress with a straight shape to the skirt.
 You can choose whatever color you like, although I would avoid very bright colors if you want your dress to look authentic to the era.
 The top of the dress should have an empire waist with a horizontal bust line that starts midway between your chest and collarbone.
 Showing off cleavage was not acceptable at the time (even though you see a lot of cleavage in the Titanic movie).
 Avoid V-necklines or low scoop necklines at all cost.
 Modesty is very important in the Edwardian era.